What Is a Catalytic Converter or Cat Converter?

 What Does a Catalytic Converter Do?

-The catalytic converter is a metal box that has the job of cleaning up emissions coming out of the back of your car.
-The cats or cats-con, as it is commonly called, aided by a catalyst converts three major harmful car exhaust constituents into harmless compounds.
+The catalytic converter is a metal box that has a catalyst for converting three major harmful car exhaust gases into harmless compounds.
 The catalyst in catalytic converter could be made from platinum, palladium, or rhodium.

 A catalyst, by the way, is a chemical that hastens the rate of chemical reactions without changing itself in the process.
 If you took sciences in high school, such as chemistry or biology, you should remember this.
-If you didn't, you'd find this illustration helpful:
+If you didn't, let's use your imagination to help you understand what a catalyst is:

-Bottom line, the catalyst's job in the catalytic converter is to speed up the rate at which gas pollutants are removed.
+Bottom line, the catalyst's job in the catalytic converter is to speed up the rate at which gas pollutants are removed without reacting with the chemicals and components.

 How Does the Catalytic Converter Work?